python-effect/effect/README.rst

 .. _`IOSpec`: http://hackage.haskell.org/package/IOSpec

-The benefits of this are many: first, the majority of your code can become purely functional, leading to easier testing and ability to reason about your code.
+The benefits of this are many: first, the majority of your code can become purely functional, leading to easier testing and ability to reason about behavior.
 Also, because it separates the specification of an effect from the performance of the effect, there are two more benefits: testing becomes easier still, and it's easy to provide alternative implementations of effects.